paulczar/omnibus-logstash/README.md

 * default configs for all parts so they can run
 * /opt/logstash/etc to hold both above
 * central log dir for all packages

+## Misc

+* I had to patch libiconv.rb to build on my system for ruby.
+I did it dirty, then found this, so used it instead.  https://github.com/opscode/omnibus-software/pull/14/files.
+Opscode please take his pull request.
+* erlang fails which means I couldn't build rabbit in.